Edward I of England: Crusade and accession

-Edward then journeyed to Gascony to order its affairs and put down a revolt headed by Gaston de Béarn.
-While there, he launched an investigation into his feudal possessions, which, as Hamilton puts it, reflects "Edward's keen interest in administrative efficiency... [and] reinforced Edward's position as lord in Aquitaine and strengthened the bonds of loyalty between the king-duke and his subjects".
+Edward then journeyed to Gascony to put down a revolt headed by Gaston de Béarn.
+While there, he launched an investigation into his feudal possessions, which, as Hamilton puts it, reflects "Edward's keen interest in administrative efficiency ... [and] reinforced Edward's position as lord in Aquitaine and strengthened the bonds of loyalty between the king-duke and his subjects".
 Around the same time, the King organised political alliances with the kingdoms in Iberia.
-His four-year-old daughter Eleanor was promised in marriage to Alfonso, the heir to the Kingdom of Aragon, and Edward's heir Henry was betrothed to Joan, heiress to the Kingdom of Navarre.
+His four-year-old daughter Eleanor was promised in marriage to Alfonso, the heir to the Crown of Aragon, and Edward's heir Henry was betrothed to Joan, heiress to the Kingdom of Navarre.
 Neither union would come to fruition.
-Only on 2 August 1274 did Edward return to England, landing at Dover.
-The thirty-five-year-old King Edward held his coronation on 19 August at Westminster Abbey, alongside Queen Eleanor.
+On 2 August 1274 Edward returned to England, landing at Dover.
+The thirty-five-year-old king held his coronation on 19 August at Westminster Abbey, alongside Queen Eleanor.
 Immediately after being anointed and crowned by Robert Kilwardby, the Archbishop of Canterbury, Edward removed his crown, saying that he did not intend to wear it again until he had recovered all the crown lands that his father had surrendered during his reign.